 Oakdene Forest Park: we offer a 4 berth luxury caravan designed for wheelchair users.
-It has a level access shower and lowered oven, sink, worktops and mirrors.
+It has a level access shower and lowered oven and sink.
 The access is a ramp and the doors have been widened.
 There is a dedicated parking area.
-Most of the park is flat parkland.
+Most of the Park is flat parkland.

 We have other types of accommodation that whilst not specially adapted may still be suitable for your needs.
 Reservations staff are always happy to advise the most suitable accommodation to suit individual circumstances.

 - There are dedicated disabled parking bays within the clubs and leisure car parks.

-- There are dropped kerbs throughout Shorefield and Oakdene Parks.
+- There are dropped curbs throughout Shorefield and Oakdene Parks.

 - There is a disabled access toilet in both Clubhouses and this is accessed by a RADA key available from reception or a duty manager.
 A returnable deposit is required.

 To access the swimming pools at Shorefield and Oakdene a guest is given access to the changing rooms through a small gate rather than the turnstile.
 There is a disabled access changing area and toilet.
 To enter the indoor swimming pool there is a beached area then steps with a handrail.
-There is only limited access to other facilities within the pool area.
+Only limited access to other facilities within the pool area.
+Currently there is no disabled access to the Wilksworth and Merley Court Swimming pools.

-Lytton Lawn Touring Park: has a disabled access toilet and shower.
-The park is largely flat, level parkland though some of the grass pitches have a slight incline.
+Lytton Lawn Touring Park: offers a disabled access toilet and shower.
+The Park is largely flat, level parkland though some of the grass pitches have an incline.

-Forest Edge Holiday Park: has no disabled toilet or shower facilities.
+Forest Edge Holiday Park: has one male and one female disabled access toilet and shower.
 There are steps to access all the static caravans and none are adapted for wheelchair users.
-The park is mainly flat, level parkland.
+The Park is mainly flat, level parkland.

-Merley Court Holiday Park: For camping and touring there is a purpose-built disabled suite including shower, toilet and wash basin.
-The park is mainly flat, level parkland.
-The Merley lodges have some steps.
+Merley Court Holiday Park and Wilksworth Caravan Park: There is a purpose-built disabled suite including shower, toilet and wash basin.
+The Park is mainly flat, level parkland.

 Cars can be parked on or near the pitch at all our touring parks.